 In the hospital, newborns are usually fed shortly after delivery, then ideally on demand thereafter.
 During the first week after birth, babies take ½ ounce to 2 ounces at a time, gradually increasing to 3 or 4 ounces about 6 to 8 times a day by the second week.
 Parents should not urge newborns to finish every bottle but, rather, allow them to take as much as they want whenever they are hungry.
 As infants grow, they drink larger amounts, consuming up to 6 to 8 ounces at a time by the third or fourth month.

 The proper position for babies who are bottle-feeding is semi-reclining or sitting up.
-Babies should not bottle-feed lying flat on their back because milk may flow into the nose or the eustachian tubes (see Figure: The Eustachian Tube: Keeping Air Pressure Equal).
-Older infants who are able to hold their own bottle should not be put to sleep holding the bottle because the continuous exposure to milk or juice can damage their teeth and lead to cavities.
+Babies should not bottle-feed lying flat on their back because milk may flow into the nose or the eustachian tubes (see figure ).
+Older infants who are able to hold their own bottle should not be put to sleep holding the bottle because the continuous exposure to milk or juice can damage their teeth and lead to cavities Cavities Cavities are decayed areas in the teeth, the result of a process that gradually dissolves a tooth’s hard outer surface (enamel) and progresses toward the interior.
+(See also Overview of Tooth... read more .

 Commercial baby formulas are available as ready-to-feed sterile bottles, cans of concentrated formula that must be diluted with water, and powder.
 Formulas contain a proper balance of nutrients, calories, and vitamins and are available both with and without an iron supplement.
 All formula-fed babies should be given iron-fortified formula to prevent iron deficiency anemia.